adamgienapp/Leet-Code/README.md

 This repo contains my solutions to Leet Code problems.

-All solutions written in Javascript.
+Solutions written in Javascript or Typescript.